LukeDuhe/Java-Blackjack/README.md

 ---
 This program was developed using JDK version 15.0.1, so that version should be used to avoid any issues.

-1. In the terminal navigate to the "BlackJackGame/" directory.
+1. Navigate to the `BlackJackGame/` directory.
 1. Use javac to compile.
-    - "javac BlackJackGame/BlackJack.java"
+    - `javac BlackJackGame/BlackJack.java`
 1. Run the program.
-    - "java BlackJackGame/BlackJack"
+    - `java BlackJackGame/BlackJack`
 1. Enjoy and good luck!